firish/system-design-notes/1_System_Design_Prerequisites/8_service_heartbeat.md

 If a server respons late, or doesn't respond to the poll, the service may change the status of the server to something like 'overloaded'
 If the server misses multiple polls (2-3), it can be marked as critical and if it misses another poll, it is marked as dead.

 At this point the heartbeat service will inform this to the load balancer, so more requests aren't routed to the dead server The service heartbeat can also be responsible for sending a message to another service that is responsible for restarting the server

 # A 2-way heartbeat
-Sometimes the server may be alive
-But the service running on the server may be dead
-This can not be detected properly by the heartbeat service so we use a 2-way heartbeat
+Sometimes the server may be alive but the service running on the server may be dead This can not be detected properly by the heartbeat service so we use a 2-way heartbeat

-In this, the heartbeat service polls the sever every 5 seconds (expecting a response from the server) and the service on the server polls/sends a message (without expecting a response) to the heartbeat service with this the heartbeat service can be sure that both the server and the service on it are up and running However, this method increases complexity and adds up communication (data transfer overhead) (Most cloud platforms also charge a data transfer fee, which is very low, but can build up fast if we have such a service running for hundreds of servers)
+In this, the heartbeat service polls the sever every 5 seconds (expecting a response from the server) and the service on the server polls/sends a message (without expecting a response) to the heartbeat service with this the heartbeat service can be sure that both the server and the service on it are up and running.

+However, this method increases complexity and adds up communication (data transfer overhead) (Most cloud platforms also charge a data transfer fee, which is very low, but can build up fast if we have such a service running for hundreds of servers)

 # Zombie servers
 When a server is alive, but the service running on it is dead, the server is called a Zombie This is a very big problem

 Servers typically have cron jobs running on them
 These cron jobs may talk to other servers and influence data on them However, since the service on a zombie is dead, the zombie has stale data and its cron jobs can mess the entire systems data management
 A two-way heartbeat service can help reduce the risk of zombie servers

-Service Discovery is another important part of deploying and maintaining systems.
-The load balancer is able to adapt request routing.
-Both features allow the system to report and heal issues efficiently.